Alipotpot-Rei/E-Commerce-Sales-Analysis-with-Power-BI/README.md

 **Purpose**: Analyze sales performance by geographic location

 **Visualizations**:
-- Sales by State and Store Department (shape map)
+- Sales by State and Customer Segment (shape map)
 - Top 10 Store Locations by Sales (matrix chart)

 ### 3. Product Performance Page
 **Purpose**: Evaluate product category and subcategory performance

 **Visualizations**:
-- Sales and Product Margin by store department, category and sub-category (treemap with bookmarks)
+- Sales and Product Margin by customer segment, category and sub-category (treemap with bookmarks)

 ### 4. Effect of Discount on Sales Page
 **Purpose**: Examine how discounts impact sales volume and profitability.